 …….

-Among-individual variance (VI):

-…….

-Measurement-error variance (Ve):

-…….

-Population mean of the specific and known environmental effect variance (Vsk): ……

-Individual-specific response to an environmental effect (random slopes) variance (VS) :

-…….

-Number of trait expressions:

-…….
+All other things are fixed to certain values.

 Set in background is the environmental variable and its sampling.
 Here we should use uniform sampling, where each individual is sampled at the same time so there are no biases.
 By definition, our environmental variable is also mean centered.

 RUNNN